 Here are some salutations you could use for a professional email:

-This greeting is appropriate for formal emails.
-For example, if you’re writing a cover letter, you can address the recipient using their last name, like “Dear Ms. Blair” or “Dear Mr. Brown.”
+If you’re writing a particularly formal email, or one to someone on a much higher “level” than you, that’s when you might want to use “Dear” and even a last name rather than a first name.
+For example, if you’re writing a cover letter, you can address the recipient using their last name, like “Dear Ms. {LastName}” or “Dear Mr. {LastName}.”

 2. Hi / Hi There

-While you wouldn’t use these email salutations in a business letter, they are perfectly acceptable for professional emails.
+While you wouldn’t use these email salutations in a particularly formal business letter, they are perfectly acceptable for professional emails.

-The most popular version among these is a simple “Hi (Name)”.
+The most popular version among these is a simple “Hi {FirstName}”.

 This greeting is usually appropriate for a personal or business email unless it’s a very formal email.